 The Church doesn’t bind us to dressing a certain way for Mass, but it certainly sends us plenty of reminders about the value and importance of dressing appropriately for Mass:

 We should also come to the sacred liturgy appropriately dressed.
 As Christians we should dress in a modest manner, wearing clothes that reflect our reverence for God and that manifest our respect for the dignity of the liturgy and for one another (On Preparing to Receive Christ Worthily in the Eucharist).

 [Our] bodily demeanor (gestures, clothing) ought to convey the respect, solemnity, and joy of this moment when Christ becomes our guest (CCC 1387).

-Our fear of addressing the modesty issue during Mass is often fueled by things we’ve heard repeated over the years, such as “we don’t want anyone to feel judged, or unwelcome in our worship space”; or, “if we say anything about dress they might stop going to Mass.”
-Concerning the latter comment, Bishop Yanta said: “If they are looking for an excuse to miss church, this will be a good one for them” and “if they are looking for an excuse, they will find something.”
+Our fear of addressing the modesty issue during Mass is often fueled by things we’ve heard repeated over the years, such as “we don’t want anyone to feel judged, or unwelcome in our worship space” or “if we say anything about dress they might stop going to Mass.”
+Concerning the latter comment, Bishop Yanta said, “If they are looking for an excuse [to miss church], they will find something.”